hlweber/NEAT-2D-RacingGame/README.md

 NEAT is a model that mutates and evolves given a fitness value - in this case, the greatest the fitness, the better.

-In this model, the fitness increases when the hits a checkpoints or finishs a lap.
+In this model, the fitness increases when the car hits a checkpoint or finishes a lap.

 And the fitness reduces when the car moves backwards or hits a wall.